 This recipe makes for great leftovers!
 Keep in an airtight container for up to 4 days.
 You can batch-prepare a few lunches to bring to work, simply reheat using the microwave.

-I hope you will love this easy vegetable stir-fry as much as we do!
+I hope you will love this healthy vegetable stir-fry recipe as much as we do!
 If you try it, please leave a comment below and rate the recipe to let us know how it was.

 Stay in touch with Instagram, Facebook and Pinterest and sign up for my Newsletter to be sure not to miss anything!